Kamala River: Course

 It enters Indian territory in Madhubani district in Bihar, 3.5 km upstream of Jainagar.
 A barrage known as Kamala barrage has been constructed by the State Government near Jainagar.
 It joins the river Kareh (Bagmati) at Badlaghat in Khagaria district and the combined stream flows into the Koshi nearby.
 While one of its branches leads to the Bagmati another leads to the Kosi.

 In the lower reaches it follows the course of the Balan and is therefore also known as Kamala-Balan.

 Tributaries

 The main tributaries of the Kamala River are the Tao, Baijnath Khola, Mainawati, Dhauri, Soni, Balan, Trisula, and Chadaha.

 River and basin data

-The total length of the Kamala is 328 km of which 208 km is in Nepal and the remaining 120 km is in India.
+The total length of the Kamala is 328 km of which 208 km are in Nepal and the remaining 120 km in India.
 The river drains a total catchment area of 7232 km2 out of which 4488 km2 lies in Bihar in India and the rest 2744 km2 in Nepal.
-Average annual rainfall is 1018 mm.
+The average annual rainfall is 1018 mm.
 Cropped area in Bihar is 2744 km2.
-Population of the Kamala basin in Bihar is 3.9 million.
+The population of the Kamala basin in Bihar is 3.9 million.